Recertification

 To maintain an active DCNP credential, certificants must:

-Maintain active NP licensure and national certification (ANCC and/or AANP)
+- Maintain active NP licensure and national certification

 Important Dates